RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 ## 2. Enabling Saves

-The editor saves maps to a directory in the _executable_ folder, however this folder does not exist by default, and the editor produces an error rather than saving.
+The editor saves maps to a directory in the _executable_ folder, however this folder does not exist by default, and the editor produces an error rather than saving if the folder does not exist.
+(Many new users are immediately confused by this!)
+You need to create it.

-Go to your executable folder -- ```C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2``` by default -- and then create a folder called ```base```, then another folder inside this one called ```map```.
+Go to your executable folder -- ```C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2``` by default -- and create a folder called ```base```, then another folder inside this one called ```map```.

 That's it! you're almost ready to start mapping.
 Just a couple more prep steps... first, make sure you don't confuse the editor with 3rd party mods.

 ## 3. Get rid of all mods other than those absolutely necessary for your mapping project

 The map editor is not kindly disposed towards a stack of contrib mods.
 You may have incompatible mods kicking around, which you usually don't notice because you're careful never to load them into the same profile.
-But the editor loads whatever it finds in your mod folder -- it doesn't care about profiles.
+But the editor loads whatever it finds in your mod folder, in alphabetical order -- it doesn't care about profiles.
 Best practise is to remove all mod files from your mod dir, other than things (like contrib models and buildings) that you really need for your map.
 Now that you've cleaned up your mod folder, there's just one more setup detail...

 ## 4. Configure your game to run in Windowed mode